Investigation of learning abilities on linguistic features in sequence-to-sequence text-to-speech synthesis: Experiments

-This experiment showed: Q5) When the CNN-based encoder was used, models using character input were inferior to models using phone input.
-Q6) However, when the CBHL encoder was used, models using character input could perform as well as models using phone input.
-Q7) Self-attention slightly improved naturalness of models using the CBHL encoder but not naturalness of models using the CNN-based encoder.
-The improvements happened for both character and phone inputs, rather than reducing gap between them.
-Q8) Our Tacotron systems were outperformed by the pipeline system.
+This experiment showed: Q1) Increasing model parameter size helps to learn and predict alignments between the source and target more robustly.
+Q2\&5) When the CNN-based encoder was used, models using character input were inferior to models using phone input.
+However, when the CBHL encoder was used, models using character input could perform as well as models using phone input.
+Q3) Self-attention did not affect naturalness.
+Q4) Our Tacotron systems were outperformed by the pipeline system.

-We think that insights obtained from Q5 and Q6 are interesting.
-According to our result, the simplification of encoder architecture adopted for Tacotron 2 does not improve the performance.
+We think that insights obtained from Q2 and Q5 are interesting.
+According to our results, the simplification of encoder architecture adopted for Tacotron2 does not improve the performance.
 Instead, it worsens the performance when the inputs are characters.
 Pronunciation cannot always be accurately inferred from characters in English, whereas phones enable pronunciation ambiguities to be avoided.
 Therefore, it is reasonable that systems using phones as inputs scored higher than systems using characters, and this is confirmed by other sequence-to-sequence based TTS research \cite{DBLP:conf/iclr/PingPGAKNRM18, Zhang2019}.
 A reasonable conclusion that phones work better than characters was confirmed in an experiment using large-scale corpora in three languages including English \cite{Zhang2019}.
 However, their system used the CNN based encoder from Tacotron2 \cite{Zhang2019}, so their conclusion may not hold for other encoder structures such as the CBHL encoder.